pronoooobster/EasyWays/README.md

 # EasyWays

-Logistics management system made with c++ ( based on graphs )
+Logistics management system based on graphs Technologies used: C++

-Dijkstra's algorithm is used to calculate the best route between two logistic hubs (if such route exists)
+- Dijkstra's algorithm is used to calculate the best route between two logistic hubs (if such route exists);

-Save / Load system is implemented to allow saving the graph in a file
+- Save / Load system is implemented to allow saving the graph in a file;
+- Command-line interface created for the user to insert/remove nodes, overview the current logistics network and set variables when calculating the optimal route.
+- Custom Node class created for the logistics network;
+- To refer to nodes by a name, a hashmap (unordered_map) is used.